BradyPLC/devops-interview/README.md

 - Create a public Github repository and fork the Brady repository into it.
 - Your solution should be pushed here.
 Please do not submit PRs back to the main repository.
 - Include a README which desribes how the CI pipeline and any IAC works
-- A link the site that has been deployed.
+- A link to the site that has been deployed.

 ### Bonus Points
 - Commit often - would rather see a history of trial and error than a single push.